 Same as the 10-year permit, this resident permit will be granted according to the right to reside of an EU national as explained above.

 How to keep the right to remain in France after the first permit expires?

 To keep your right to reside in France under the withdrawal agreement you need to continue to be resident after the end of the transition period.
 For your first five years, you cannot leave France for more than six months per year.

 Once you have completed this period you qualify for permanent residence status (the 10-year residence permit).
 With this permit, there are no requirements related to resources or healthcare coverage.
 As a permanent resident, you will maintain your rights under the Withdrawal Agreement as long as you do not leave France for five years in a row.

 To wrap up: why moving to France before Brexit will help you

 If you have the plan to live in France and haven’t made the plunge yet, you have a few more weeks to come and settle here.
 The withdrawal agreement residence permit really simplifies the process to gain the right to reside in France.
-If you can prove that you had a French stable residence before December 31, 2020, meet the other criteria expalined above, and make the online residence permit application before until June 30, 2021, you should meet the criteria to receive the permit.
+If you can prove that you had a French stable residence before December 31, 2020, meet the other criteria explained above, and make the online residence permit application before June 30, 2021, you should meet the criteria to receive the permit.
 Well done for making this work!
-Bare in mind that this residence permit, allows you to travel as a tourist only within the Shengen zone for under 90 days.
+Bear in mind that this residence permit, allows you to travel as a tourist only within the Schengen zone for under 90 days.